-Amendments to payroll data, e.g. appointments, resignations and pay changes are made by the provider on the instruction of the Head of HR once authorised by the relevant delegated manager as detailed in 8.1 above.
+Amendments to payroll data, e.g. appointments, resignations and pay changes are made by the provider on the instruction of the Head of HR or Head Teacher once authorised by the relevant delegated manager as detailed in 8.1 above.